FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 Once a user has logged in to our application using FusionAuth, we want to be able to retrieve details about their profile.
 We can achieve this using [OIDC](https://fusionauth.io/docs/v1/tech/oauth/), provided by FusionAuth.

-To configure OIDC to work correct, we need to set up a few JWT parameters in FusionAuth.
+To configure OIDC to work correctly, we need to set up a few JWT parameters in FusionAuth.

 Firstly, head to your tenant configuration via the FusionAuth sidebar, and edit the default tenant.
 Set the “issuer” field to your fully qualified URL (including the protocol).
 The issuer is used to sign tokens when users log in.